Lucy Griffiths (actress, born 1986): Life and career

 In November 2011, it was revealed that Griffiths would play Nora, the sister of vampire Eric Northman (Alexander Skarsgård), in the fifth season of HBO's True Blood.
 Nora is not a character in the Southern Vampire Mysteries (the books the TV series is based on) but she has been described as "intelligent, intimidating, cool under pressure and a very good liar" according to TV Line.
 During November 2011 Griffiths also appeared on stage at the Finborough Theatre, London, in the play Atman by Iain Finlay Macleod.

 She voiced Mabel Dobbs in the Big Finish Productions Doctor Who audio drama The Auntie Matter, which was released in January 2013.

-She has a diploma in mime from a world-famous school in Paris and claims that Marcel Marceau was her greatest influence into the artistry of emotions and actions without words.
+She has a diploma in mime from a Parisian school and says Marcel Marceau was her greatest influence into the artistry of emotions and actions without words.
 She also admires performances of Judi Dench, Kate Winslet, and Jennifer Saunders.

 Griffiths was originally cast in Constantine as the female lead Liv Aberdine, the daughter of a late friend, who comes to discover that she has the ability of seeing the supernatural world among us.
 She teams up with Constantine to fight the demons who have targeted her and learn more about her late father.
 Griffiths was dropped after Goyer and Cerone decided to take the series in a different creative direction.
 Instead, the original comic character Zed was written in.
 It was later announced that Angélica Celaya would fill the role.
 Some of Griffiths' final scenes in the pilot were reshot to explain why her character doesn't join Constantine in his adventures, as had been foreshadowed and originally intended.

 In April 2015 Griffiths was cast in the AMC series Preacher as Emily Woodrow, a character described as a "no-nonsense" single mother, waitress, church organist, bookkeeper and the loyal right hand of Jesse Custer (Dominic Cooper).